anergictcell/hpo3/docs/index.rst

 .. code-block:: bash

    pip install hpo3

-(For macOS, only Python 3.10 and 3.11 are supported, for both x64 and arm at the moment.)

 **hpo3** ships with a prebuilt HPO Ontology by default, so you can start right away.